Teen Drinking: Risks, Consequences, And Solutions

 A lack of understanding of the risks associated with underage drinking

-With images of celebrities drinking and TV shows glorifying alcohol consumption, it can be easy for teenagers to forget the risks of alcohol abuse and binge drinking.
+With images of celebrities drinking and TV shows glorifying alcohol consumption, it can be easy for teenagers to forget the risks of alcohol misuse and binge drinking.
 If a teenager has not been properly educated on the risks, they may be more likely to drink.
 Similarly, if a teen has not received proper guidance on what it means to drink responsibly, or has been exposed to unhealthy drinking patterns in their household, they may be more susceptible to binge drinking.

 Curiosity